Adoration in Divine Mercy Chapel

 Eucharistic Adoration is adoring or honoring the Eucharistic Presence of Christ.
 In a deeper sense, it involves “the contemplation of the Mystery of Christ truly present before us.”
 During Eucharistic Adoration, we “watch and wait,” we remain “silent” in His Presence and open ourselves to His Graces which flow from the Eucharist.
 By worshiping the Eucharistic Jesus, we become what God wants us to be!
 Like a magnet, The Lord draws us to Himself and gently transforms us.
 In its fullest essence, Eucharistic Adoration is “God and Adorer reaching out for each other, at the same time!”

-At Presentation of Mary, Eucharistic Adoration takes place each Monday through Friday, 2:00 p.m. – Midnight.
+At Presentation of the Blessed Virgin Mary, Eucharistic Adoration takes place each Monday through Friday, 2:00 p.m. – Midnight.
 Adorers are always welcome to take an hour each week during the day or evening.
 The Divine Mercy Chapel is located in Presentation of Mary’s Parish Center.

 Testimonials from Adorers